-The system board is equipped with two USB ports.
+The system board is equipped with a header, at location JP2 on the system board, for external USB ports.
 USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.

 You must have the proper drivers installed in your operating system to use these ports.
 Refer to your operating system's manual or documentation.